Arthur Kay (musician): Activity in the sound film

-From 1927 Kay worked in sound film, first for Vitaphone Varieties/Warner Brothers and after working for radio station KHJ from 1929–1931 for Fox Corporation.
+From 1927 Kay worked in sound film, first for Vitaphone Varieties/Warner Brothers and after working for radio station KHJ from 1929 to 1931 for Fox Corporation.
 After that followed until about 1951 engagements with various studios: Academy Pictures Corporation, Educational, Grand National Pictures, Library Films, Mascot Pictures, Mercury Productions, Metro-Goldwyn-Mayer, Paramount, Republic Pictures, RKO, Universal Pictures and Warner Bros.
 Initially he took over the musical direction and partly also works as a composer and arranger mainly of music films, later for many dramas, westerns, adventure and gangster films.
 Among others, he participated in well-known productions such as Citizen Kane (1941) (here you can see him conducting in a scene) and Gone with the Wind.
 Among others, the film The Big Trail with John Wayne achieved fame during his time.
 In an interview in 1931, Kay stated that he wanted to write less concrete and more impressionistic film music, which probably did not apply to most of his productions.